IMPORTANT: Please read our How to Apply page for information on applying SJSU and the School of Music and Dance.

-Auditions for Admission to the School of Music and Dance in Fall 2023 will be held on:
+On campus audition dates for admission to the School of Music and Dance in Fall 2023:

 All first-year music students will also complete a Theory and Ear-training placement exam during the first class meeting of MUSC 1A or MUSC 9.

-Ensemble auditions are spearate from entrance auditions and are held just previous to the opening of classes in the fall semester.
-Exact dates and times will listed in the Music website under the appropriate ensemble.
-Please contact the appropriate ensemble director for more details.
+NOTE: Ensemble placement auditions are spearate from entrance auditions and are held prior to the first day of classes in the fall semester.
+Exact dates and times will listed on the website under the appropriate ensemble.
+Please contact ensemble directors for more details.

 Applied Music Placement